As used in this chapter:

 (4) A physician authorized under Chapter 4731. of the Revised Code to practice medicine and surgery, osteopathic medicine and surgery, or podiatric medicine and surgery;

-(5) A physician assistant who holds a certificate to prescribe issued under Chapter 4730. of the Revised Code;
+(5) A physician assistant who holds a license to practice as a physician assistant issued under Chapter 4730. of the Revised Code, holds a valid prescriber number issued by the state medical board, and has been granted physician-delegated prescriptive authority;

 (6) A veterinarian licensed under Chapter 4741. of the Revised Code.